 Question types: multiple choice, structured, closed, short answer and open response.
-15% of marks on written paper will be based on practicals

-- Develop scientific knowledge and conceptual understanding through the scientific disciplines of biology, chemistry and physics - Develop understanding of the nature, processes and methods of science, through different types of scientific enquiries that help them to answer scientific questions about the world around them - Develop and learn to apply observational, practical, modelling, enquiry and problem-solving skills both in the laboratory, in the field and in other learning environments - Develop their ability to evaluate claims based on science through critical analysis of the methodology, evidence and conclusions, both qualitatively and quantitatively.
+- Develop scientific knowledge and conceptual understanding through the scientific disciplines of biology, chemistry and physics. - Develop understanding of the nature, processes and methods of science, through different types of scientific enquiries that help them to answer scientific questions about the world around you. - Develop and learn to apply observational, practical, modelling, enquiry and problem-solving skills both in the laboratory, in the field and in other learning environments - Develop ability to evaluate claims based on science through critical analysis of the methodology, evidence and conclusions, both qualitatively and quantitatively.